venitahagerty/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

    :alt: map to buried treasure
    :align: center

    *Schematic of tasks automated by the* ``ccpp_prebuild.py`` *script and associated inputs and outputs.
-Red text denotes entries that are valid for the static build only, green text entries that are valid for the dynamic build only, and black text denotes entries valid for both the dynamic and static builds.
 The majority of the input is controlled through the host-model dependent* ``ccpp_prebuild_config.py`` *, whose user-editable variables are included as all-caps within the* ``ccpp_prebuild_config.py`` *bubble.
 Outputs are color-coded according to their utility: purple outputs are informational only (useful for developers, but not necessary to run the code), yellow outputs are used within the host model, blue outputs are connected to the physics, and green outputs are used in the model build.*

 =============================
 Script Configuration